joebobmiles/experis-bowling-game/README.md

         * For speed, I might combine the model and view model into a single class so that I don't have to monkey too much with architecture and hopefully avoid more gotchas.
+    * Instead of getting stuck trying to implement unit tests, I've opted to use Sikuli to verify that things are working as intended.
+      * I would've used a Sikuli wrapper for Python to use it directly in unit tests, but I can't seem to get it to install properly on my machine.
+      * Attempting to use the official Sikuli adapter for Python came with its own complications.
+Required to orchestrate a background server alongside the tests.
+      * Again, for speed, just using Sikuli GUI.

 ---